-Program Activity Allocation Basis Payment Request Standard (STANDARD AMT) Inventory based on active transient and nontransient E-mail request for payment to address below. noncommunity water supplies (TNCWS & NTNCWS) in WaterTrack (WT).
+Program Activity Allocation Basis Payment Request Standard (STANDARD AMT) Inventory based on active transient and nontransient E-mail request for payment to address below.
+1 noncommunity water supplies (TNCWS & NTNCWS) in WaterTrack (WT).
 Payment subject to DEQ performance review verification.
 Treatment Operator Assistance (OPER ASST) Inventory based on active TNCWS & NTNCWS required to submit monthly operation reports.
 Request for payment is included with the Standard Activity request.
-Additional requests are not required, as this is reviewed on an annual basis as part of the Minimum Program Requirement Review.
+2 Additional requests are not required, as this is reviewed on an annual basis as part of the Minimum Program Requirement Review.
 Revised Total Coliform Rule (RTCR) Supplemental Based on active TNCWS & NTNCWS in WT divided by the total amount of \$200,000 designated in the set-aside workplan.
 This allocation is for FY 19 only.
 Request for payment is included with the Standard Activity request.
-Local Assistance- Capacity Development and Source Water Assessment (LA MAX) Capacity Development- Service based on \$150 per completed assessment for new NTNCWS.
+2 Local Assistance- Capacity Development and Source Water Assessment (LA MAX) Capacity Development- Service based on \$150 per completed assessment for new NTNCWS.
 Capacity Development- E-mail request for payment and submit WT report of completed capacity assessments to address below.
-Source Water Assessments- Service based on \$100 per completed SWA for NTNCWS when a SWA has not been completed and reimbursed within the last five years.
-Source Water Assessments- E-mail the assessment worksheets as they are completed to address below.
-Allocation for LA MAX is identified on the Program A Allocation schedule.
-This allocation is the maximum amount a local entity can be reimbursed for Capacity Development and Source Water Assessments combined.
+3 Source Water Assessments-Some Service based on \$100 per completed SWA for NTNCWS when a SWA has not been completed and reimbursed be within the last five years.
+Allocation for LA MAX is identified on the Program A A schedule.
+This allocation is the maximum amount a locan be reimbursed for Capacity Development and Sou Assessments combined.

-E-mail requests for payment to DEQ-WaterTrack@michigan.gov within 15 days after the end of each quarter.
+1 E-mail requests for payment to DEQ-WaterTrack@michigan.gov within 15 days after the end of each quarter.

-This payment is inventory-based.
+2 This payment is inventory-based.
 The one-time payment will be included with, or after, the second quarter's standard amount payment allocation.

-Capacity Development for new NTNCWS reimbursement is prompted by an e-mail to

-DEQ-WaterTrack@michigan.gov within 15 days after the end of each quarter.
+3 Capacity Development for new NTNCWS reimbursement is prompted by an e-mail to DEQ-WaterTrack@michigan.gov within 15 days after the end of each quarter.
 The e-mail must include the water supply serial number of new NTNCWS facility that has demonstrated adequate technical, managerial, and financial capacity.
 Service is reimbursed quarterly.